icarecti/chatgpt_macro_for_texstudio/README.md

 ### Step 2: Import the macro into TeXstudio
 - Download both macros [ChatGPT.txsMacro](/ChatGPT.txsMacro) and [ChatGPT-PromptLibrary.txsMacro](/ChatGPT-PromptLibrary.txsMacro).
   - by clicking on `raw` -> Save as...
 (Ctrl + S)
+  - save both files as `ChatGPT.txsMacro` and `ChatGPT-PromptLibrary.txsMacro` (don't add a file ending like .txt)
 - Import it into TeXstudio.
   -  Macros -> Edit Macros... -> Import
 - Edit both macro: